gekoke/JustParseThePDF/README.md

 from the thread https://stackoverflow.com/questions/23905169/how-to-convert-pdf-files-to-images.

 ## Requirements
 You must supply a directory which contains a trained Tesseract model with the filename "eng.traineddata" to the parser.
 (You can get a pretrained model file from [here](https://github.com/tesseract-ocr/tessdata/blob/main/eng.traineddata).
 Make sure to copy the file to the build output directory!
-In Visual Studio, you can do this by performing: Select file in Solution Explorer -> Properies window -> Copy to Output Directory -> Always)
+In Visual Studio, you can do this by performing: Select file in Solution Explorer -> Properties window -> Copy to Output Directory -> Always)

 ## Limitations
 - This library currently only supports Windows, as the PDF to image conversion relies on the BitMap class.
 It shouldn't be too difficult to change this to be a cross-platform implementation, though.